amjadiftikhar/Class11-React/week1/discussion/readme.md

 But we don't want to update the DOM without A so instead we should go futher and say

-C : A <-> B(only do B if A)
+C : A <-> B (only do B if A)

 Look at the function called State in state-management.
-This exports an object and closes over a state object.
+This returns an object and closes over a state object.
 By watching for state changes we can create a persistent binding to a render function.